Yurlungur/algorithms-and-data-structures-practice/README.md

 - Worst case: O(N^2) if one partition of array is empty
 - Best and average cases: O(N log(N))
 - By far fastest sort on average (if there are few repeated elements)

+### Heapsort

+- Implemented with binary heap
+- Essentially selection sort with greatest/least element selected from heap
+- O(N log(N)) time.
+Linear to construct heap. log(N) to acces next
+  element from heap.
+N swaps.

+### Treesort
+- Implemented by simply inserting elements into self-balancing binary search tree then removing them.
+- log(N) for each inseart or deletion.
+N inserts and N deletions.
+So O(N  log(N)) time.